mktaop/talk_2_csv_files/README.md

 Text to SQL is still a challenging task, even when using a powerful model like Gemini 2.0.
 So if your code errors out, try playing around with your prompt.
 Also, play around with sys_message in get_query function to improve query creation.
 Think about the right examples to provide in sys_message tailored to your file and needs.

 I am providing the loans payments csv file as well, so you can run my code as is by using this file...Might be a good idea to start with that, because it should work...then, try it with your CSV file but make sure to adjust the schema.
+Credit Kaggle datasets:  https://www.kaggle.com/datasets/zhijinzhai/loandata

 Good luck!
 Hope you take what I started and make it even better!!!